Russell-Shean/int_students_covid_survey/README.md

 - The best file to look at to see how I've combined values is the **variable_merger.R** file that's also in the **cleaning_scripts** folder
 - This github website is where I'll put any updates and changes to the code
 - I can add SSPS syntax code to a separate folder
-- If you create a github account, I can make you a collaborator which would allow you to make changes to files and also to set the repository to private so that we can share data

 # Order of execution

-Within the data_cleaning_master_script file, the following lines of code call and execute other script files:
+This is the order in which the data_cleaning_master_script file calls and executes other script files:

 **source("./cleaning_scripts/variable_namer.R")** will call and execute <a href="https://github.com/Russell-Shean/int_students_covid_survey/blob/main/cleaning_scripts/variable_namer.R">this</a> file.
 **source("./cleaning_scripts/survey_round_merger.R")** will call and execute <a href="https://github.com/Russell-Shean/int_students_covid_survey/blob/main/cleaning_scripts/survey_round_merger.R">this</a> file.